-If you have naturally curly hair, should you be using a curl cream?
-Or is a curl gel better?
+If you have naturally curly hair, should you use a curl cream or a gel to style your curls?

-Many factors come into play when deciding how to care for your curls including diameter, density, and porosity of your hair for starters.
-Plus there is your natural curl pattern which may change on different parts of your head.
+Many factors come into play when deciding how to care for your curls such as diameter, density, and porosity of your hair, for starters.
+Plus—there is your natural curl pattern, which may change on different parts of your head.
 Choosing between a curl cream or a curl gel can depend on all of these factors.
 To keep things simple, here are the top three issues our stylists find when caring for curly hair.

 The 3 Most Common Problems with Curly Hair.

 - Your curls are thirsty.
 The natural oil produced by your scalp (sebum) is supposed to travel down hair to keep it moisturized and protected.
 The swerves and turns in curly hair, however, make that journey a long one.
 Sebum typically doesn’t make it to the ends of curls, making curly hair feel dry.

 - You are susceptible to breakage.
 The S shape of curls creates irregularities in the cuticle (the outer covering of the hair shaft).
 This means curly hair can break more easily—especially if it has been color treated.

 - You get more frizz.
 We didn’t even need to tell you this one.
 Curly hair simply has more issues with humidity and lack there of.

 The good news is, as you address these issues, your curls become the bouncy, defined, healthy spirals and loops they are meant to be.